itsraghz/springboot-quote-mgnt-system/target/classes/quotes.md

 * No act of kindness no matter how small, is ever wasted.
 Let's try to be more kind every day. #Kindness
 * Stop allowing people to take pieces of you to make themselves whole. #Realization #People #Challenges
 * Once I Care, I don't leave.
 Once I leave, I don't care. #Life #Realization
-* When you fall in love with the process, the results will follow. #Process #Success #Motivation
 * Wrong is wrong, even if everyone is doing it.
 Right is right, even if no one is doing it. #Right #Wrong #Motivation
 * Stop trying to calm the storm.
 Calm yourself, the storm will pass. #Challenges #Advice
 * A mistake can cost you a lot, but a lesson can save you millions! #Mistake #Learning #Life